Points! | Contact Us | Site Map

 Important Information About Medal Classes

-To make it easier for you to check membership status, and avoid the long lines as competitors search for their cards...just click on the Active Member Printable List to the right!
+To make it easier for you to check membership status, and avoid the long lines as competitors search for their cards...just click on the Secretary's CHJA Active Member Printable List to the right!

 Remember!